sayak119/GOJEK-Parking/README.md

 stot_numbers_for_cars_with_colour <colour>
 slot_number_for_registration_number <registration_number>
 registration_numbers_for_cars_with_colour <colour>
+quit
 ```

+## Assumptions made
+* We used **quit** instead of **exit** command because the exit command is a default command to exit the terminal.
+* **create_parking_lot** command when ran one after the other, keeps adding new slots.
+* This project is made for python3 as python2 is going to become obsolete.
+* The vehicle colour is case insensitive but the vehicle registration number is not.
+* After **quit**, you can't run any other command until and unless you create a parking lot first.

 ### Installation
 > we are making assumption that you have already forked the project and have a clone ready repository setup for you